 The AMD platform is more efficient than the Intel options we’ve tested in the past, and that helps the runtimes.
 However, the screen runs at 144 Hz on battery and does not switch to 60 Hz the same way as on other gaming laptops, so you can manually switch it over to further increase the runtimes.

-The 2021 Nitro 5 is not yet available in stores in this AMD variant.
+The 2021 Nitro 5 is available in stores in most regions in this AMD variant.

-However, from what I’ve been told, the RTX 3060 model is set to start at around 1100 EUR over here, while the RTX 3080 model will go for as high as 2200 EUR, with some models cheaper than that.
+The RTX 3080 model is still not widely available and will go for as high as 2200 EUR, with some cheaper variants.
 No word on the screen options for those variants.